Home About Us Blog Photos Meditation Landcare Links Contact

 Shareholders

-Of these initial founding shareholders only Aparimit and Neeten remain today as shareholders of Gondwana.
+Of these founding shareholders only Gerd Kuhlmann and George Charlton remain today as shareholders of Gondwana.

 (Click to enlarge)